zelanko/sql-docs.pt-br/docs/analytics-platform-system/create-ssis-script-task-using-pdw-destination-adapter.md

 ---
-title: Crie uma tarefa de script com o adaptador de destino do PDW SSIS | Microsoft Docs
+title: Criar uma tarefa Script com o adaptador de destino do SSIS PDW
 desciption: This Integration Services (SSIS) package script code is a code example for using the SSIS PDW destination adaptor.
 The Integration Services Script Task allows you to perform virtually any operation that can be accomplished in a .Net application within the context of an SSIS control flow.
 author: mzaman1
 ms.prod: sql